vipzhicheng/logseq-plugin-vim-shortcuts/README.md

 In VIM this mode can be triggered by `:`, but here, the shortcut is `mod+shift+;`, also can be memorized as `mod+:`, After trigger, you can find a input area at the bottom, you can input some commands here like in VIM.
 For now it's about 10+ commands, but I believe that would be more.

+#### The bottom input features

+- Autocomplete when you input.
+- Press `Tab` if only one command matched, the matched command will be autocomplete right away.
+- Press `Up` and `Down` to traverse command history, it's a 1000 limit history, I think it's enough to use.
+- Just in case bug stuck, there are `Run` button and `Close` at bottom right to help you trigger behaviors.

+#### Supported commands

 - `:s/` and `:substitute/`: Replace current block according regex, e.g. `s/foo/bar/gi`, Notice it support Regex modifiers.
 - `:%s/`a nd `:%substitute/`: Replace current page blocks according regex, e.g. `%s/foo/bar/gi`.
 - `:marks`: Show marks.